Brendan’s Blog: STOP getting people stronger !

 You are also able to instill an ‘Earn the Right (Kelvin Giles)’ culture in your sessions.
 So people know that they need to show they can perform movements well before progressing.
 This moves away from purely loading people up and focuses more on quality.
 Again very handy.

 You can train people of different abilities at the same time , with quality, where they all get better.
 This is massive when you have group based training sessions.

 But it does mean that us as coaches must know our progressions.
 And this is the hard bit, because it’s not just squatting.

 We need the same for single leg squatting.

 The same for the deadlift or hip hinge.

 So get playing and experimenting to find your progressions!

 In our Long Term Athlete Development module on the Level 4 I include a resource I created that I’ve never released in any video or product elsewhere which has ALL these progressions on it and more.
 Along with practical coaching and implementation of this system.
 It’s a really useful resource.
-You can check out the Level 4 HERE.
+You can check out the Level 4 course details HERE.